Benxi Liaoning, China Travel Guide

 Baijiu (strong Chinese liquor), local beers, soybean milk (popular breakfast beverage), and various teas (green, black, flower teas) are usually available.

-Tanghulu (candied fruit skewers, often with hawthorn berries) makes a sweet and tangy treat.
-Various cakes and pastries sweet buns are is available at nearby bakeries.
+Tanghulu (candied fruit skewers, often with hawthorn berries) makes a sugary and tangy treat.
+Various cakes and pastries sweet buns are available at local bakeries.
 Fresh seasonal fruits are also popular.

-Fine dining, as understood in Western terms, is limited in Benxi.
+Fine dining, as understood in The western part of terms, is limited in Benxi.
 Some upscale hotels might feature more refined local or regional Chinese cuisine.

 Abundant mid-range restaurants feature a variety of Dongbei and other Chinese cuisines.
 These are popular with locals and offer good value.